StefiStefan/SSFM/README.md

 # SSFM #SorryForMyEnglish
 Windows-only terminal based file mover.
-Using the built in windows command.
+Using built-in windows command.
-This file mover isn't beneficial for low amount of files, but rather for large amount of certain type of files.
+This file mover isn't beneficial on low amount of files, rather for large amount of (certain type of) files.
-For me, it was due to videos being converted, and they had a '-converted' written into the name of the file, so i had a large quantity of videos, and every two of them were only needed.
+For me, it was due to videos being converted, and they had a '-converted' written in the name of the file, so i had a large quantity of files, which of every named so needed.
 So i created this, that based on a config file actually moves around every desired file i'd like.
 Also, i'm a beginner """programmer""", so i created this as a practice.
 Feel free to roast me, if it helps me to learn useful things in programming. ty <3

 About usage:
-this file mover actually uses the windows terminal command: "move /y <destination> <target>" syntax, only i always misspellt it and could've broke my monitor in rage of not working.
+this file mover actually uses the windows terminal command: "move /y <destination> <target>" syntax, only i always misspellt it and
+I could've broke my monitor bevause of the rage, that it wasn't working.
 Therefore i wrote this piece of sh*t.

 U need to configure the config.cfg (creative naming, thank you), and then run the SSFM.exe.
 You'll see what does SSFM stand for.
 Config.cfg structure(the ; indicates my comment here, do not include in it):